replicatedhq/kots.io/content/kotsadm/access/securing-the-console.md

 isBeta: true
 ---

 Upon initial installation, the KOTS Admin Console is secured with a single shared password for all users.
 It is possible to further configure the KOTS Admin Console to authenticate users with your organization's user management system.
+This feature is only available for licenses that have the Identity Service feature enabled.

 KOTS leverages the open-source project [Dex](https://dexidp.io/) as an intermediary to control access to the console.
 Dex implements an array of protocols for querying other user-management systems, known as [connectors](https://dexidp.io/docs/connectors/).